survivejs/webpack-book/manuscript/building/04_tidying_up.md

 If you build the project (`npm run build`), you should notice the built files contain comments like `/*!
 0b5bb05 */` or `/*! v1.7.0-9-g5f82fe8 */` in the beginning.

 The output can be customized further by adjusting the banner.
 You can also pass revision information to the application using `webpack.DefinePlugin`.
-This technique is discussed in detail at the *Setting Environments Chapter*.
+This technique is discussed in detail in the *Setting Environments Chapter*.

 W> The code expects you run it within a Git repository!
 Otherwise, you will get a `fatal: Not a git repository (or any of the parent directories): .git` error.
 If you are not using Git, you can replace the banner with some other data.